ray-project/enhancements/reps/2022-09-19-ray-on-spark.md

 ray start --head --num-cpus=0
 ```

-The Ray head node will operate configured to optimistically not execute raylets due to combination of
-locality-aware scheduling and the available cpu resources for raylet execution.
+This ensures that CPU processing tasks will not execute on the head node.

 2. Create a Spark barrier mode job, which executes all tasks in the spark job concurrently.
 Each
 task is allocated a fixed number of CPUs and a fixed amount of memory.
 In this example, we will